Rethinking Tipping: The Shift to Service Charges in Restaurants

 Risk: Guest Pushback or Perceived “Fee Fatigue”

-Guests may react negatively if they perceive the charge as an added fee rather than part of the dining experience — especially if messaging is unclear.
+Guests may react negatively if they perceive the charge as an added fee rather than part of the dining experience.
+This is especially true if messaging is unclear.

-Example: A casual dining concept introduces a service charge without staff training, leading to guest complaints and negative online reviews about “hidden fees.”
+Example: A casual dining concept introduces a service charge without staff training.
+This leads to guest complaints and negative online reviews about “hidden fees.”

 Risk: High Performers May Leave

-Top servers who are used to earning strong tips may feel their income potential is limited, potentially leading to turnover if compensation isn’t competitive.
+Top servers who are used to earning strong tips may feel their income potential is limited.
+This could lead to turnover if compensation isn’t competitive.

 Example: A busy steakhouse loses several veteran servers after implementing a pooled service charge without clearly demonstrating earnings parity.